first-coding/VIT/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

+The final accuracy of the test set was 74% by training